andrew-spade-acn/d3-react-presentation/PITCHME.md

 * A visualization toolkit for creating data-driven documents
 * Most often used for making charts, but not explicitly a charting library
-* A declarative approach that provides reliable abstractions for clunky SVG syntax and DOM methods
+* Declarative abstractions for clunky SVG syntax + DOM methods

 +++